-Shooting is one of the safest sports to participate in.
+Shooting is one of the safest sports in which to participate.
 Studies have shown that it is even safer than horse-riding, football, basketball, water sports and table tennis.
 Observe the following firearm safety rules and insist that others do the same.